-The homemade Licorice Cream Liqueur is easy to make.
-Just a few ingredients are needed to get an after-dinner drink with a pleasant taste.
+The Homemade Licorice Cream Liqueur is easy to make.
+Only a few ingredients are needed to get an after-dinner drink with a pleasant taste on the palate.
 Milk, cream, alcohol for liqueurs, sugar, and the most important thing… licorice powder.
-You can find it in herbalist shops and often at fair stalls along with spices.
-Great as a digestif, but be careful because licorice cream liqueur is not suitable for those with high blood pressure.
+This can be found in herbal shops and often at market stalls along with spices.
+Excellent as a digestif but care must be taken as licorice cream liqueur is not suitable for those with high blood pressure.
 Follow all the instructions and it will be a success!

-More liqueur recipes by clicking the links below
+Other liqueur recipes by clicking on the links below

 - Difficulty: Easy